wix-incubator/exodus/docs/index.md

 # Exodus

-Considering migrating from Maven to Basel?
+Considering migrating from Maven to Bazel?

 Here's [why](exodus-intro.md) you should.

 Here's how you can using our automated migration tool:
+* add zinc maven plugin to your root pom.xml
+* re-build your maven repo
 * Clone our repo.
-* Run data analysis.
 * Run the migration tool.
-* Test your results.
+* Enjoy fast bazel builds.

 For details, read these docs.